The Science Behind the Best Diet

 Antioxidants play a critical role in our bodies by combating free radicals and oxidative stress, which can damage cells and contribute to chronic diseases such as heart disease, cancer, and neurodegenerative disorders.

-See also The Benefits of Eating Fruit Everyday
+See also Benefits of Eating a Banana a Day

 Free radicals are unstable molecules that are produced during normal bodily processes or as a result of exposure to external sources such as pollution, tobacco smoke, and ultraviolet radiation.
 They can cause damage to DNA, proteins, and lipids, leading to cellular dysfunction and inflammation.